kismetwireless/kismet-docs/readme/026-packaging.md

 Kismet provides an override mechanism for local configurations which take precedence over all other config options; these are kept in `kismet_site.conf` by default.
 A package should never provide this file, as changes made by the user will likely go here.

+### Protobuf-lite

+Some distributions (like OpenWRT) use libprotobuf-lite to save space.
+Kismet does not use any of the options removed in the lite version, but *should* be configured with the `--enable-protobufite` option to `./configure`.